Remember your first business?

 Termination: 90-day notice, no transition clause

-Liability: Low caps, no carve-outs, no third-party indemnity
+Liability: No carve-outs, no third-party indemnity — high risk

 Use the STEP method to assess this contract.